emsoraffa/listify/README.md

 ## Features

 - **Create and Manage Shopping Lists**: Users can create multiple shopping lists and add items as needed.
+Seamlessly edit your lists in the editor, powered by Slate!
 - **Budget Estimation**: Utilizes the OpenAI API to estimate costs and suggest budget-friendly options.
 - **User Authentication**: Secure login with OAuth2 and Spring security allowing you to login with your Google account.
 - **Responsive Design**: Ensures a seamless experience across all devices.